 The Fund may invest a portion of our assets in a Real Estate Investment Trust ("REIT") subsidiary formed under the laws of the State of Delaware.
 The subsidiary will generally be classified as a corporation for U.S. federal income taxes.
 The Internal Revenue Code does not currently impose any income, corporate or capital gains tax on REIT entities.
 If the law changes such that the REIT subsidiary would be required to pay income taxes, Shareholders would likely suffer decreased investment returns.
 To qualify as a REIT under the Internal Revenue Code, the REIT subsidiary is required to meet certain requirements, including income, asset, and annual minimum dividend tests.
 Additionally, the REIT subsidiary is required to have greater than 100 investors.
 We intend to meet this requirement by issuing non-participating preferred shares to third-party investors.
-To the extent the REIT subsidiary fails to meet such requirements, the REIT subsidiary may become subject to corporate income tax.
-Additionally, the REIT subsidiary may be subject to state and local tax in certain US jurisdictions.
+To the extent the REIT subsidiary fails to meet such requirements, the REIT subsidiary may be subject to state and local tax in certain US jurisdictions.